 Another plus point for apartment dwellers is that barred parakeets don’t require a large cage.
 When let loose around your apartment, they may attempt to chew and bite furniture, so you’ll need to train this out of them, particularly if you live in a rented apartment.

 As the name suggests, mini macaws are among the tiniest parrots with small cage requirements.
 Though, we’d always recommend choosing the largest cage your apartment allows.

 Their small stature makes them easy to care for, so they’re good parrots for beginners.
 The best small macaws for apartments include:

 - Yellow-collared macaw

 - Severe macaw

+All birds are noisy, but some are quieter than others.
 Just because you live in an apartment doesn’t mean you have to miss out on owning a parrot.
-As long as you train and socialize your bird from the start of its life, you will be able to teach it to be quiet as not to disturb your neighbors.
-Just make sure you choose the right sized parrot to fit your living space.
+As long as you train and socialize your parrot from the start of its life, you can teach them to be quiet.
+Just make sure you choose the right-sized parrot to fit your living space and cage.